Set pricing (for specific buyers, advertisers, or brands) in Ad Exchange

 - Floor prices: The lowest winning bid must be at least as high as the floor price.
 To allow the system to optimize your revenue, we recommend setting the floor price to $0.00.

-- Target CPMs (Beta) : Floor prices on individual queries can be either higher or lower than the target CPM that you provide, but across multiple queries, the average CPM for your inventory will be higher than the target CPM.
-For users who are part of this beta, this is the default option for new pricing rules.
+- Target CPMs (Beta) : Target CPM can earn you more revenue over time by adjusting floor prices to match more bids.
+Floor prices on individual bid requests can be either higher or lower than the target CPM you indicate.
+Average CPM for your inventory, however, is equal to or higher than the target CPM.

 - In the "Floor prices" section, click the toggle to allow or block inventory by branding type.